Dr Sarah Bastow

 The main focus of her research on Catholics has examined the role played by gentry women and younger sons in maintaining Catholicism between the Reformation and the Civil War.
 She has also published on the topics of early modern masculinity in the north of England and the importance of reputation in early modern society.

-Sarah's next major research project will examine the life of Archbishop Edwin Sandys, who was a radical reforming cleric of the Elizabeth era.
+The interaction between competing ideologies in the sixteenth and seventeenth centuries is a key are of Sarah’s research and she has examined the life of Archbishop Edwin Sandys, who was a radical reforming cleric of the Elizabeth era.

 Bastow, S (2012) ‘A Manner of Apology: Sir Robert Stapleton and Archbishop Edwin Sandys in an Elizabethan Cause Célèbre’ Textile History , 43 (2), pp. 147-160.
 ISSN 0040-4969

 Bastow, S (2012) ‘An Abortive Attempt to Defend an Episcopal Reputation: The Case of Archbishop Edwin Sandys and the Innkeeper's Wife’ History , 97 (327), pp. 380-401.
 ISSN 0018-2648

 Bastow, S (2011) ‘Book Review: Chris Evans, Slave Wales: The Welsh and Atlantic Slavery 1660-1850 (Cardiff: University of Wales Press, 2010)’ North American Journal of Welsh Studies , 6 (1), pp. 62-63.
 ISSN 1554-8112

 Bastow, S (2009) ‘The life of Edwin Sandys’.
 In: University of Huddersfield Research Festival, 23rd March - 2nd April 2009, University of Huddersfield